hmchen47/DataScience/ML/MLNN-Hinton/14-DBNsRBM.md

   + similar to the property of translational equivariance exhibited in convolutional nets
     + ignoring pooling in the convolutional net
     + the representation of a shifted image = shifted version of the representation of the unshifted image
-    + comvolutional net w/o pooling = translations of the input flowing through the layers of the net w/o effecting anything
+    + convolutional net w/o pooling = translations of the input flowing through the layers of the net w/o effecting anything
-    + ytanslating the representation of every layer
+    + tanslating the representation of every layer

     \[ R(shift(\mathbb{x})) = shift(R(\mathbb{x})) \]